sa-mw-dach/opendj/docs/scribble.md

 # Scribble
+This contains
-This contains unsorted thoughts, ideas which have not yet been sorted into a the right document structure
+- unsorted thoughts, ideas which have not yet been sorted into a the right document structure
+- random notices

 ## Architecture Questions: